weaviate/weaviate-io/developers/weaviate/current/graphql-references/filters.md

 }
 ```

-# Limit filter
+# Limit Argument

 Supported by the `Get{}`, `Explore{}` and `Aggregate{}` function.

-A limit filter limits the number of results.
+A limit argument limits the number of results.

 An example of a stand-alone limit filter: